mvdbent/CIS-Script/README.md

 $ ./Assemble.sh -j
 ```

+You can find the build in ./Build/ directory

 ### Upload CIS Benchmark Settings Configuration Profile
 Configure a Configuration Profile, see example, and if you are using Jamf Pro, you can use the **[Jamf Pro Custom Schema.json](https://github.com/mvdbent/CIS-Script/blob/main/Jamf/Jamf%20Pro%20Custom%20Schema.json)** to configure the reporting, remediation and scoring.
 Scope the CIS Benchmark Settings Profile to the target devices.